h2oai/h2o-3/h2o-docs/src/product/upgrade/H2ODevPortingRScripts.md

  - `return_all_lambda`: A logical value indicating whether to return every model built during the lambda search. (may be re-added)
  - `higher_accuracy`: For improved accuracy, adjust the `beta_epsilon` value.
  - `strong_rules`: Discards predictors likely to have 0 coefficients prior to model building. (may be re-added as enabled by default)
- - `intercept`: Defines factor columns in the model. (may be re-added)
  - `non_negative`: Specify a non-negative response. (may be re-added)
  - `variable_importances`: Variable importances are now computed automatically and displayed in the model output.
 They have been renamed to *Normalized Coefficient Magnitudes*.
  - `disable_line_search`: This parameter has been deprecated, as it was mainly used for testing purposes.